-5. ‘code list’ means an open enumeration that can be extended,
+5. ‘code list’ means a data type whose instances form a list of named literal values.,

 6. ‘data type’ means a descriptor of a set of values that lack identity, in accordance with è1 ISO/TS 19103:2005 ç,

-7. ‘enumeration’ means a data type whose instances form a fixed list of named literal values.
-Attributes of an enumerated type may only take values from this list,

 8. ‘external object identifier’ means a unique object identifier which is published by the responsible body, which may be used by external applications to reference the spatial object,

 9. ‘identifier’ means a linguistically independent sequence of characters capable of uniquely and permanently identifying that with which it is associated, in accordance with è2 EN ISO 19135:2007 ç,